bparanj/crystal/electronics/components/resistor.md

 ### Why is Current More Than What a Component Can Handle?

-In electronic circuits, the amount of current flowing through a component is determined by the overall circuit design, the power supply voltage and the resistance in the circuit.
+The amount of current flowing through a component is determined by the overall circuit design, the power supply voltage and the resistance in the circuit.
 If the design does not properly account for the current requirements of each component, several issues can arise:

 1. Insufficient Resistance: